umdwr/teachinghub-v3/_sources/guides/continuity.rst.txt

 ----
 .. sidebar:: Helpful Links

-    * `Zoom Technical Support Pages <https://support.zoom.us/hc/en-us>`_files
+    * `Zoom Technical Support Pages <https://support.zoom.us/hc/en-us>`_

 All UM faculty, staff, and students have centrally managed Zoom accounts for video meetings.
-Please visit Zoom’s Getting Started page for more information about downloading and using Zoom.
+Please visit Zoom's Getting Started page for more information about downloading and using Zoom.

 When signing in to Zoom, select “Sign in with SSO” and enter the domain “olemiss.”
 You can also go directly to https://olemiss.zoom.us.
 You will be prompted to sign in with your MyOleMiss credentials.